 I've been meaning to find the best board game storage ideas for awhile.
 A couple of years ago, I searched for a streamlined way to store board games.
 That turned out to be tricky.

 Boxes weren't an option when there are so many different sizes needed for different games.
 You have no idea how different each game is until you start comparing them!

 Finally, I nailed down an effective (and easy to maintain) storage solution.
 It immediately organized our board game collection.
 It's easy; you only need a few hours and a few supplies.

-My Board Game Storage Process
+My Board Game Organization Process

 - Rubber Bands (I like these because they're super cheap and perfect for most board game cards!)

 - File Bags in Assorted Sizes (I ended up needing two packs of these and one pack of these for this project.
 It's best to get a rough count of your games and their sizes before you order.)